LVSerenade/spiderden/pc_part_picker/README.md

 If you use the crawlers be gentle on the website (delay of 1sec for download), faster than that you will get blocked.

 # What they can scrape
+Here is the final dataset the spiders can scrape : [S3 Bucket Link]()
 - [CPU](https://pcpartpicker.com/products/cpu/) -> `cpu_spider.py` = cpu
 - [CPU Cooler](https://pcpartpicker.com/products/cpu-cooler/) -> `cpu_cooler_spider.py` = cpucooler
 - [Motherboard](https://pcpartpicker.com/products/motherboard/) -> `motherboard_spider.py` = motherboard